-There are times when we are faced with the daunting task of finding old messages among the hundreds of mails in our inbox.
-This is worse for people who have multiple email addresses that are not forwarded to a central one.
-Whatever your case is, this guide will help you find messages faster in your GMail.
-If you are a Gmail power user, there are a lot of tips to help you use GMail faster, easier and better.
+There are times when we are faced with the daunting task of finding old messages among the hundreds of emails in our inbox.
+Your inbox might be overflowing but this guide can help you find messages faster in your Gmail.
+As one of the best free email service providers, there are a lot of features and tips to help you use Gmail faster, easier and better.

 Obviously, the information age has plunged the entire world into an irrepressible consciousness of the need for speed in virtually everything.
 Unfortunately, the digital age is still evolving and many of us are still learning the best tips and tricks for various platforms.
 No matter if you’re an online freelancer, customer service representative, marketer, human resource professional or a normal internet user the inevitable communication via email is increasing by the day.
 Thus, we all need a sound knowledge of best practices to avoid losing more time.